 The Commission collects data that accurately shows the Commission 's oil and gas monitoring and enforcement activities.
-This edition of the annual Oil and Gas Monitoring and Enforcement Strategic Plan includes data from fiscal year 2020.
+This edition of the annual Oil and Gas Monitoring and Enforcement Plan includes data from fiscal year 2021, alongside comparative data from fiscal year 2020.

-Table 2: Summary Enforcement Data for Fiscal Year 2020
+Table 2: Summary Enforcement Data for Fiscal Years 2020 and 2021